north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

 end
 ```

-# HEAD is now at 7e4de6f8 Show them sprites.
+# Show them sprites.
 Rant about "Continuity of Design TM" and how Ruby embodies this.
 Tell them to add the solar system.
 Show them new_entity.

 ```ruby
 def defaults args